 Cross-ice players also practice; there are weekly sessions which set up with drill stations, and the team rotate among the stations.

 Practices are typically on Saturday mornings and games against other towns are played on Sunday mornings at Endicott College.
-There may also be the occasional BYH cross-ice only practice held in the early evening.
+There will also be additional cross-ice practices held weekdays in the early evening when ice time allows.